Get PrEPared for PrEP

 University of California Los Angeles

-Los Angeles County has continued to see gradual declines in the annual number of new HIV cases over the past few years.
-Unfortunately, we still have approximately 1,800 County residents who are newly diagnosed with HIV every year.
+Since FDA approval in 2012, Los Angeles (LA) County has been at the forefront of expanding access to life-saving biomedical intervention pre-exposure prophylaxis (PrEP) for HIV prevention.
+Despite gradual declines in the annual number of new HIV cases over the past few years, approximately 1,400 County residents are still newly diagnosed with HIV every year.

-But there is some good news.
-One of the most exciting recent developments in the field of public health has been the advent of HIV pre-exposure prophylaxis, or PrEP.
-PrEP is a daily pill taken by individuals who are HIV-negative before they are potentially exposed to HIV and has been shown to reduce the risk of HIV infection by up to 99% when taken consistently.
-The only FDA-approved drug for PrEP at this time is Truvada® (a combination of tenofovir/emtricitabine) taken once daily.
+Fortunately, the advent of HIV pre-exposure prophylaxis, or PrEP, is one of the most exciting recent developments in the field of public health.
+PrEP, available as a daily pill or bi-monthly injection, is a medication taken by individuals who are HIV-negative before they are potentially exposed to HIV and has been shown to reduce the risk of HIV acquisition by up to 99% when taken as prescribed and instructed.
+As of December 2021, the FDA has approved three drugs forPrEP: Truvada® (also available as generic), Descovy®, and Apretude®

-To help health care providers get “PrEPared for PrEP” the Department of Public Health’s Division of HIV and STD Programs (DHSP) recommends providers use the following five key steps:
+While consumer knowledge about PrEP has increased, many healthcare providers still lack adequate knowledge about PrEP to maximize its potential to prevent new HIV transmissions in LA County.
+To help healthcare providers get “PrEPared for PrEP”, the County of Los Angeles Department of Public Health’s Division of HIV and STD Programs (DHSP) recommends providers use the following five key steps:

 1. Familiarize Yourself with PrEP Guidelines.

-In 2014, the CDC released the PrEP Clinical Practice Guidelines to equip providers with comprehensive information for the use of PrEP to reduce the risk of acquiring HIV infection in high-risk adults.
+In 2021, the CDC updated the PrEP Clinical Practice Guidelines to equip providers with comprehensive information for the use of PrEP to reduce the risk ofHIV transmission.
 These guidelines include, among other topics, an overview of clinical trials, indications for use, goals of PrEP therapy, screening labs, and special considerations for PrEP use.

 The guidelines are very thorough and will likely serve as a future reference in your care for patients on PrEP, so it’s good practice to review them prior to discussing PrEP with your patients.
 In clinical practice, we’ve found that patients have many questions about PrEP during the initial conversation, such as “How does it work?”, “What are the side effects?”, and “Do I have to use condoms with this medication?”, and this document will help you prepare to address their questions.

-Use the “Five P’s” of sexual history: Partners, Practices, Protection from STDs, Past History of STDs, and Prevention of Pregnancy.
-(For a quick refresher, see CDC’s Guide to Taking a Sexual History. ) Our comfort level as health care providers in asking sexual health questions can influence how comfortable our patients feel disclosing information about their sexual practices.
+Use the “Five P’s”of sexual history: Partners, Practices, Protection from STDs, Past History of STDs, and Prevention of Pregnancy.
+(For a quick refresher, see CDC’s Guide to Taking a Sexual History.)
+Our comfort level as health care providers in asking sexual health questions can influence how comfortable our patients feel disclosing information about their sexual practices.

 3. Discuss PrEP with your patient.